Brazil's Braskem sued in N.Y. court over Petrobras scandal

 Odebrecht’s chief executive was arrested last month and accused by prosecutors of playing a leading role in the scandal.

 Shares of Braskem slumped 4.8 percent in late afternoon trading in São Paulo, while ADRs shed 4.9 percent in New York on Wednesday.
 The shares are down about a fifth so far this year.
-(Additional reporting by Alberto Alerigi Jr, Aluísio Alves and Brad Haynes)
+(Reporting by Guillermo Parra-Bernal; Additional reporting by Alberto Alerigi Jr, Aluísio Alves and Brad Haynes; Editing by Christian Plumb)